sismo93/kideny-assignements-problem/README.md

 meaning that we need modify abstract model, add new cycles to constraint and solve new instance again, until solution will meet this condition.

-kep algo.py: First script reads data from file and forms arcs compatibility dict and arcs set.
+kep algo.py:script reads data from file and forms arcs compatibility dict and arcs set.
 Then in loop it uses this data to collect froward and backward arcs, removes duplicated arcs from backward arcs set and creates new cost dict.
 Then it finds positive cost cycle and goes to next step of loop or breaks loop if